-By way of reminder, here’s the way this particular challenge works:
+As a reminder, here’s how this particular challenge works:

 “What comes next” may be the opening of a novel, a short story, or a completed piece of flash fiction—your choice.